 Single Source Responsibility - Specify that windows, glazing and sealants be the sole responsibility of a single prime contractor regardless of the location within the specification.
+In addition, the windows should all be the provided by the same manufacturer.

 Tests - Require submittal of test reports of a qualified independent laboratory indicating compliance with requirements.
 Review requirements for in-place field testing with Design Manager.
 Specify Owner's field testing for installations of more than 10 units.